ilkercankaya/LeetCodeAndHackerRankSolutions/TIPS.md

     3. The conventional DFS would for each node blindly check all neighbor nodes until it finds the target word or until all its neighbors are visited - it would only then backtrack.
 Backtracker on the other hand constantly checks whether we are on the "right track"
     4. DFS is a way to explore or traverse a graph.
 Uses the concept of going as deep as possible given the choices.
     Backtracking, while usually implemented via DFS, focuses more on the concept of pruning unpromising search subspaces as early as possible and stops the search when possible.
+    5. Backtracking is used generally when we are asked to return a collection on valid answers rather than one answer.

+## Backtracking
+* Could be thought as DFS + Pruning or optimized brute force.
+* You can understand when a question is asking for a set of valid answers, this indicates that the question could be a backtracking quesiton.
+* We have 3 keys to identify to write a backtracking algorithm.
+Model the problem in a ways such that:-
+    1. _Our Choice:_ In each iteration we should identify what to do to our current process.
+    2. _Our Constraint:_ Identify constraints to decide when to prune the backtracking and explore new paths.
+    3. _Our Goal:_ Means when we have successfully reached a goal and we should add the current path to the results list.

 ## BFS

 * Breadth-first search = Breadth increases gradually - Check the code for the Binary Search Tree.